ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 ```
 ### Modify the Run Script

 The script [scripts/run.sh](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) by default includes the default configuration.
-Since, the precompiles created under precompile folder are optional and can be added to the Subnet-evm by configuring in the `genesis.json` file.
+Since, the precompiles created under precompile folder are optional and can be added to the Subnet-EVM by configuring in the `genesis.json` file.

 Modify the default `genesis.json` setting in the [scripts/run.sh](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) to enable the custom precompile.
 At about [line 125](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh#L125) under the `config` object, add the configuration for custom precompile.
 The configuration name `contractXChainECRecover` can be derived from [params/config.go line 122](https://github.com/ava-labs/subnet-evm/blob/master/params/config.go#L122):